Clarifai/old-docs/portal-guide/psearch/visual-search.md

 Just keep in mind that visual search is not an "objective" measure of visual similarity.
 Visual search uses a model *embedding* to measure visual similarity.
 The embedding can be thought of as your model's "feature identifier".
 If you train your model on images of human faces, it will understand features like eyes, ears, noses and mouths; if you train your model on images of houses, it will understand features like windows, roofs and doors.

-## Basic Visual Search
+## Full Scene Visual Search

-To perform a visual search, just navigate to Explorer and click the magnifying glass icon in the bottom righthand corner of an image.
+To perform a visual search that uses an entire image as an input (the "full scene"), just navigate to Explorer and click the magnifying glass icon in the bottom righthand corner of an image.

 ![](../../images/magnify_glass.jpg)